christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 3. Update support-ticket generation to request a GitHub App for Actions permissions only.
 4. Reuse the existing `default-queue`.
    `ExampleQueue` remains the owner of `default-queue`, and the existing message envelope plus dispatch pattern stays in place.
-5. Avoid dual delivery competition within an environment.
+5. Avoid relying on dual delivery in the steady state.
-   For any environment being migrated, webhook-driven orchestration events and queue-driven orchestration events must not both be active at the same time.
+   Queue-driven orchestration events are the intended completion path.
+Residual GitHub webhook deliveries may continue transiently during rollout, but the migration should not depend on webhook callbacks remaining healthy once the queue path is deployed.
-6. Preferred cutover strategy: disable webhook delivery at the source.
+6. Remove GitHub App webhook behavior after the queue path is deployed everywhere.
-   For each environment, the preferred approach is to disable GitHub App webhook delivery before enabling queue publishing in that environment.
-Code-based suppression is a fallback option only if GitHub-side reconfiguration cannot be completed safely in time.
+   The simplified rollout is: make queue publication the default on `master`, deploy that application/workflow state to all environments, then remove the remaining GitHub App webhook behavior and related configuration.
 7. Use Azure CLI for workflow queue publication.
    The publishing path should use `az storage message put --auth-mode login` from checked-in scripts or composite actions, not ad hoc REST calls and not shared-key authentication.
 8. Use least-privilege queue sender RBAC.